 She is a keen swimmer, skier and sailor.
 Kate has studied piano and fine art, and enjoys live music, and the performing and visual arts.
 Kate was elected to the Board in 2021.

 Hilary graduated as a physiotherapist from Cumberland College of Health Sciences and has worked for the Central Coast Local Health District for 17 years and Residential Aged Care for 17 years.
 She is committed to providing free public health services to the residents of the Central Coast and brings to the Central Coast Conservatorium of Music (CCCM) Board her skills as a coordinator gained through wide teamwork experience.

 In her music profession, Hilary achieved her diploma in cello and was employed as the cello tutor at the Central Coast Grammar School for 18 years, as well as many years teaching privately.

 She believes that giving children and adults the opportunity to play music creates joy and social harmony and benefits all learning areas.

 She is Assistant Principal Cello of the Symphony Central Coast (SCC), which has a close association with the CCCM.
 She has served on the Management Committee of the SCC and its predecessor for 34 years, including 13 years as President.
 Her experience in managing and maintaining a thriving community orchestra is valuable to the Conservatorium.

 Elected to the Board in 2010.

-Rob is a civil engineer working as a Project Management Leader for Coffey International looking after all private, Local and State Government projects.
+Rob is a civil engineer working with deep expertise as a project manager for large scale private, Local and State Government projects.
 He has a hands-on role as a Project Director on key projects including a new Sydney CBD hotel and SINSW projects.